CrystalVulpine/forum-corrupted/README.md

-This is a reddit/ruqqus style forum, but with the added perk that you can post to different communities at the same time.
+This is a reddit/ruqqus style forum, but with the added perk that you can submit a post to multiple communities at once.
 It's just a small project I made for fun and is **not supported in any way**.
 Security is not a consideration and this project is very unstable.
 It is not recommended for real-world use, and I am not responsible for any issues it causes you.

 ## Setup